sharhar/Grapher2D/README.md

 # Grapher2D
 A 2d graphing calculator.

+##Running
+The latest git commit might be unstable.
+Please download the source code or builds from the "releases" tab for the repo.

 ##Cloning
 Use the `--recursive` flag when cloning the repo to copy the GLUI submodule with the rest of the repo.